Sly 3: Honor Among Thieves: Plot

 The flashback ends and the game returns to the present day, where Sly is still struggling in the grip of Dr. M's monster.
 Carmelita arrives on the island with mercenaries and battles the monster, intending on capturing both Dr. M and Sly.
 With both Carmelita and the monster distracted, Dr. M escapes while the gang rescues Sly.
 As he recovers, the gang works to retrieve Sly's family cane, the key to the vault, battling Dr. M multiple times in the process.
 Dr. M reveals to Sly that he also worked with Sly's father but, unlike McSweeney, he felt that he was mistreated and resolved to steal the Cooper fortune for himself.
 Sly recovers his cane and enters the vault alone while Bentley and Murray defend the entrance.
 Dr. M battles them before following Sly into the vault's Inner Sanctum.
 The two fight, causing the ancient structure to begin collapsing.
 Carmelita arrives to arrest them both.
 Dr. M attempts to shoot a blast of energy at her, but Sly jumps in between to protect her.
 Carmelita defeats Dr. M and checks on Sly, who appears to suffer from amnesia.
 He asks who he is, and Carmelita, taking the opportunity to rehabilitate Sly, chooses to say that he is her partner.
 They escape together while Dr. M, refusing to leave the vault he worked so hard to enter, dies in the collapse.
 The rest of the gang finds an alternate entrance to the vault marked by Sly's family cane and his classic calling card, realizing he's alive but didn't want to be found.

-When Sly doesn't return after a few months, the gang splits up to go their separate ways.
+When Sly does not return after a few months, the gang splits up to go their separate ways.
 Dimitri becomes a rich scuba diver; the Panda King returns to China to live near Jing King, who was happy to let him screen all of her future suitors; Murray completes his training with the Guru and becomes a professional race car driver using the team's van; the Guru begins teaching his mystic art to a group of rock stars in New York City; Bentley and Penelope stay together, create a new Cooper vault with higher security, and begin work on a time machine.
 One day, while Bentley is looking across the Paris skyline, he spots Sly and Carmelita on a balcony holding hands.
 Sly notices Bentley and winks, confirming he faked his amnesia to start a new life with Carmelita.